 You can type in your zip code on Zillow to go to the general location of your neighborhood, and then zoom in to your neighborhood and draw a boundary around your neighborhood so that you are only searching that area.

-You really don’t want to look at houses that are outside of your neighborhood because they’re probably not going to be good comps.
-However, if you’re in the rural area or if you’re not finding anything in your exact neighborhood, you may have to expand your search area.
+You don’t want to look at houses outside your neighborhood because they’re probably not going to be good comps.
+However, if you’re in a rural area or not finding anything in your neighborhood, you may have to expand your search area.
 The goal is to search for comps as close to your house as possible.

 Step #2: Set Up Search Filters

-Now that you have your search area set up, you’re going to want to filter down the results.
+Now that your search area is set up, you will want to filter down the results.
 Here are the basic search filters you’ll want to use:

 Search for sold listings only.
 Houses that are currently for sale are not comps.
 Houses often sell for much less than list price.
 We only want to look at houses that have actually sold.

 Search for houses with the same number of bedrooms and bathrooms.
 The best comps will have the same number of bedrooms and bathrooms as your house.
-Start by setting this filter to “exact match”.
-If you can’t find enough exact matches, you can always open it up later on.
+Start by setting this filter to “exact match.”
+You can always open it up later if you can’t find enough exact matches.
 Always start very specific and only open up your search parameters if you’re not finding enough comps.

 Search for similar property types.
 This may seem obvious, but make sure you’re searching for the same property type.
 If you’re trying to price a single-family house, make sure this filter is set to single-family.
-You don’t want to compare manufactured homes or condos to single-family houses, or visa versa.
+You don’t want to compare manufactured homes or condos to single-family houses or vice versa.

-Search for houses with similar square footage and lot size.
+Search for houses with similar square footage and lot sizes.
 Ideally, you want to find comps with square footage and lot size within 15%-20% of your house.
 Be sure to set this filter accordingly.
-You don’t want to compare a 3,000 sq ft house to a 1,500 square foot house, or a house with 5 acres to a house with 1 acre.
+You don’t want to compare a 3,000 sq ft house to a 1,500 square foot house or a house with 5 acres to a house with 1 acre.

-Search for houses that are a similar age.
+Search for houses that are of similar age.
 Filter out houses that are too old or too new.
-You don’t want to compare an older house to a new construction house, and you don’t want to compare a house built in the 1980s to a house built in the 1920s.
+You don’t want to compare an older house to a newly constructed house or compare a house built in the 1980s to a house built in the 1920s.

 Search for recent sales only.
-When you’re looking for comps, you want to make sure you’re looking at recent data.
-Limit the search to sales that occurred within the past 6 months only.
-Houses that sold over 6 months ago are not going to be good comps.
+When looking for comps, you want to ensure you’re looking at current data.
+Limit the search to sales that occurred within the past six months only.
+Houses that sold over six months ago will not be good comps.

 Step #3: Analyze The Results

-Once you’ve set up your search filters and start getting results, you’ll want to look at each result individually and determine how similar the house is to your house.
-You’ll ideally want to be looking at houses that are in similar condition with similar updates and finishes.
+Once you’ve set up your search filters and started getting results, you’ll want to look at each result individually and determine how similar the house is to yours.
+You’ll ideally want to look at houses in similar condition with similar updates and finishes.

 Tip: Track Results With Google Sheets Or Excel

-Once you start finding good matches, keep track of your results in a Google Sheet or Excel.
+Once you find suitable matches, keep track of your results in a Google Sheet or Excel.
 Note the sale price, square footage, and other important details so you can refer to it later.

-You can then use Google Sheets or Excel to find the average sale price, price per square foot, or average price per square foot of the comparable properties.
-You can really dig in as deep as you want, and it’s helpful to have all of the information in one place.
+You can then use Google Sheets or Excel to find the average sale price, price per square foot, or average price per square foot of comparable properties.
+You can dig in as deep as you want, and having all the information in one place is helpful.

 Tip: Finding Additional Comps

 If you’re looking for more comps, you can pull up the listing for your house on Zillow and scroll down to the comparable homes section.
 Here, Zillow will list houses that it thinks are comparable to yours.
-You’ll probably see some of the same houses you found manually, but sometimes Zillow displays houses that you weren’t able to find on your own because they were just outside of your search parameters.
+You’ll probably see some of the same houses you found manually, but sometimes Zillow displays houses you couldn’t find on your own because they were just outside your search parameters.

 How The Zestimate Compares To The Comps We Pulled Manually